mapbender/mapbender-documentation/en/bundles/Mapbender/WmsBundle/elements/wms_loader.rst

 .. _wms_loader:

-WMS-Loader
+WMS Loader
 ***********************

-Opens a dialog in  wich a WMS can be loaded via the getCapabilities-Request.
+Opens a dialog in  which a WMS can be loaded via the getCapabilities-Request.
 You can load WMS 1.1.1 and  WMS 1.3.0

 Class, Widget & Style